fourier-space/Computing-2-Applications/closure-and-pure-functions/README.md

 * Testable
 * Reasonable
 * Parallel Code

+At this stage these may be quite vague, but you will start appreciating the power of writing pure functions as the best practice when you encounter more and more practical uses.

-More details could be found at https://drboolean.gitbooks.io/mostly-adequate-guide-old/content/ch3.html#the-case-for-purity
+(More details could be found at https://drboolean.gitbooks.io/mostly-adequate-guide-old/content/ch3.html#the-case-for-purity)

 ## Tutorial Activities